-In addition to the above there is £58,770k (2020: £56,846k) due from the Company's parent in relation to customer loan repayments.
+Included in the "Amounts due from group undertakings" there is £69,423k (2021: £58,770k) due from the Company's parent in relation to customer loan repayments.

 Amounts due from group undertakings are unsecured.
 Balances are included within Stage 1 for IFRS 9 purposes and any expected credit losses are considered to be immaterial.